 [Update: The offers mentioned below have expired.
-You can view the current offers from our partners here — Starwood Preferred Guest Credit Card from American Express.]
+You can view the current offers from our partners if available here — Starwood Preferred Guest Credit Card from American Express.]

 Redeeming frequent flier miles has become so frustrating that many rewards card holders now look to hotel cards to earn the most valuable rewards.
 Lodging is a large travel expense, and hotel programs generally offer awards with fewer blackout dates and capacity controls than airline programs.